 Maps showing the locations of language homelands are available for most countries of the world.
 Most of the maps make use of polygons to show the approximate boundaries of the language groups.
 No claim is made for precision in the placement of these boundaries, which in many instances overlap with those of other languages.
 Reference numbers are used on some maps where space does not allow the placement of language names.
-For some maps where the language boundaries are not known, the names or numbers alone appear.
+For some maps where the language boundaries are not known, the names or numbers appear alone.

 The introduction of GPS data has also meant that the data is becoming increasingly detailed.
 Smooth generalized curves are being replaced by more complex features and, in some countries, we are now able to provide a more accurate representation of the complexity where speakers from several language groups live in the same area.
 We continue to look for ways to improve the depiction of the language groups on the maps.
 The change to a primarily online format and multiple print volumes has given greater freedom to increase the number of maps.
 We have taken advantage of this to redesign the maps of some countries at larger scales.
 Also we continue to add to the maps the changes in the ISO 639-3 inventory of languages.
-The complete geographic database used to produce these maps (including the language polygons) is available in a product jointly published with GMI named the World Language Mapping System; see http://www.worldgeodatasets.com/language .
+The language polygons are available in a product jointly published with GMI named the World Language Mapping System; see http://www.worldgeodatasets.com/language .

 As with all of the content of the Ethnologue, no political statement is intended by the identification of any territory separately in a map or in the language listings nor by the placement of any boundary lines for any languages or countries on any map.